 "The quantity of waste produced in the UK is staggering.
-Modern palates and sensibilities have led to a preference for cuts of meat which are the furthest removed from the reality of meat eating.
-Quick-cooking boneless fillets, with the ‘waste’ being sent off to the incinerator or for dog food"
+Modern palates and sensibilities have led to a preference for cuts of meat which are the furthest removed from the reality of meat eating."

 This beautifully simple bone broth recipe is a great one to try if you're rethinking the way you eat meat.
 It comes from Borough Broth Company, an organic business devoted to reducing food waste by creating rich, flavoursome broths from otherwise unused or incinerated meat products.

 Founder Rosamund Heathcote explains that 'by slow cooking what was fast becoming a ‘waste’ product, we have created a range of organic bone broths which extract flavour and nutrition from what was formerly considered useless.

 - 1 pouch of Borough Broth Co.
 Grass-Fed Organic Beef Bone Broth

 - 1 handful of Organic Purple Kale (this can be substituted for any organic greens)

 - 2 organic eggs (medium sized)